-Module code: MBAA874 Semester 1 NQF level 9 Module name: Research Methodology
+Module name: Research Methodology

-- identify, analyse and comprehend a research problem, based upon a relatively comprehensive literature review, and formulate a scientific problem statement, research objectives, relevant hypotheses and plan a research design suitable for the problem statement; - demonstrate comprehensive and systematic knowledge and skills relevant to research methodology and as a manager be able to apply it to compile and contextualise a research proposal for a project; and - demonstrate an ethical and professional code of conduct and attitude towards research and research methodology.
+- identify, analyse and comprehend a research problem, based upon a relatively comprehensive literature review, and formulate a scientific problem statement, research objectives, relevant hypotheses and plan a research design suitable for the problem statement: - demonstrate comprehensive and systematic knowledge and skills relevant to research methodology and as a manager be able to apply it to compile and contextualise a research proposal for a project; and - · demonstrate an ethical and professional code of conduct and attitude towards research and research methodology.

-Module code: MBAB821 Semester 2 NQF level 9 Module name: Technology Management Module outcomes Upon the completion of this module, the student should be able to: demonstrate knowledge of the context of technology and innovation management; demonstrate knowledge of innovation types and innovation processes; apply strategic technology management; apply technology management frameworks and processes; apply technology and innovation management tools and techniques; demonstrate the management of new product introduction (NPI); identify and critically analyse technology and innovation management evaluate technologies and innovations and select appropriate strates nd

-• apply tools and techniques to real business situations, cases and simulations.
+Module code: MBAB821 Semester 2 NQF level 9

+Module name: Technology Management

+- demonstrate knowledge of the context of technology and innovation management; - demonstrate knowledge of innovation types and innovation processes; - apply strategic technology management; - apply technology management frameworks and processes; - · apply technology and innovation management tools and techniques; - demonstrate the management of new product introduction (NPI); - identify and critically analyse technology and innovation management issue; - evaluate technologies and innovations and select appropriate strategies to manage them; and - apply tools and techniques to real business situations, cases and simulations.

-Module code: MBAB822 Semester 2 NQF level 9 Module name: Human Resource Management Module outcomes Upon the completion of this module, the student should be able to: demonstrate a comprehensive and systematic knowledge of strategic talent management theory and the ability to evaluate, integrate and apply the relevant themes of this subject of study practically; identify, analyse and solve complex and real-world problems in an ill-defined workplace context, specifically with regard to the unlocking of human potential in order to create high performance workplaces; identify the factors and trends that influence job performance and make use of this information to improve the job performance of employees; apply research skills when solving problems of the South African as well as international workplace environment through insight, advanced information retrieval and processing skills and ability to effectively present and communicate research results using the resources of an academic discourse; and demonstrate the ability to manage learning tasks professionally, autonomously and ethically at both an individual and group level.
-Module code: MBAB823 Semester 2 NQF level 9 Module name: Managerial Accounting Module outcomes Upon the completion of this module, the student should be able to:
+Module code: MBAB822 Semester 2 NQF level 9 Module name: Human Resource Management

+- demonstrate a comprehensive and systematic knowledge of strategic talent management theory and the ability to evaluate, integrate and apply the relevant themes of this subject of study practically; - identify, analyse and solve complex and real-world problems in an ill-defined workplace context, specifically with regard to the unlocking of human potential in order to create high performance workplaces; - identify the factors and trends that influence job performance and make use of this information to improve the job performance of employees: - apply research skills when solving problems of the South African as well as international workplace environment through insight, advanced information retrieval and processing skills and ability to effectively present and communicate research results using the resources of an academic discourse; and - demonstrate the ability to manage learning tasks professionally, autonomously and ethically at both an individual and group level.

+Module code: MBAB823 Semester 2 NQF level 9

+Module name: Managerial Accounting
-• have a comprehensive and systematic knowledge of management accounting with special reference to the information needed by managers as they carry out their planning, control and decision-making responsibilities in a managerial context;

-- identify, analyse and solve complex and real-world problems related to management accounting in an ill-defined context and offer workable solutions with evidence based on theoretical argumentation; and - demonstrate an ethical and professional code of conduct and attitude towards management accounting as profession, as well as towards the fulfilment of learning and assessment tasks situated in this module.
+- have a comprehensive and systematic knowledge of management accounting with special reference to the information needed by managers as they carry out their planning, control and decision-making responsibilities in a managerial context; - identify, analyse and solve complex and real-world problems related to management accounting in an ill-defined context and offer workable solutions with evidence based on theoretical argumentation; and - demonstrate an ethical and professional code of conduct and attitude towards management accounting as profession, as well as towards the fulfilment of learning and assessment tasks situated in this module.